 For example, our office recently resolved a case where a man was permanently disabled after he was struck by a motor vehicle while he was walking to his car.
 The at-fault driver fled the scene and was unable to be identified.
 This is typically called a ‘hit and run’ accident.
-Our client suffered catastrophic injuries, underwent numerous surgeries and could not return to work.
-Despite an exhaustive investigation by our firm, (reviewing surveillance video, interviewing witnesses, and working with police) the only insurance available to compensate him for his medical expenses, pain and suffering, and lost wages was the “Uninsurance” coverage in his own automobile insurance policy.
+Our client suffered catastrophic injuries, underwent numerous surgeries, and could not return to work.
+Despite an exhaustive investigation by our firm, (reviewing surveillance video, interviewing to work.
+Despite antnesses, and working with police) the only insurance available to compensate him for his medical expenses, pain, and suffering, and lost wages was the “Uninsurance” coverage in his own automobile insurance policy.
 Many people aren’t even aware that this coverage option exists.
 “Uninsurance” is coverage that is available from your own insurance policy if the person who injures you is either “un-insured” or can’t be identified, (like a “hit and run” driver).
 It is “optional” coverage, however, and will cost you more in premiums—but it is worth it.

 In the case described above, our client only maintained $20,000 of “Uninsurance” benefits.
 This meant that, despite his catastrophic injuries, the most he could recover was $20,000 from his own auto insurer.

 How do I protect myself and the other passengers in my car?